Caen's Lair

 "Lend me your energy," she breathed, and Tump imagined that she might have made a good cult leader in the 70s.

-Then people around him began to hum again, and he had to tap into previously untouched reserves of self-control to stop himself from bursting out laughing.
-If nothing else, it was a good distraction from the feeling of invisible eyes burning into his back.
+Then people around him began to hum again, and he had to tap into previously unseen reserves of self-control to stop himself from bursting out laughing.
+If nothing else, that functioned as distraction from the feeling of invisible eyes burning into his back.

 "Are you here with us?"